MangaManagerORG/Manga-Manager/README.md

 The wonderful world of invented titles 03.ext -> The wonderful world of invented titles Vol.03 03.ext

 **Note: there is a confirmation window where you can check everything is correct.**
+### Undo changes
+Changes are saved in a json file next to the python script.<br>
+Do not manually modify this file.

+Once in the menu you will have to select what change you want to revert (click to expand the log list) It will bulk undo all changes that happened at that selected time.

 ## Set Cover
 This option extracts the selected files -> replaces the cover or adds a new one -> compress back the files.